grabermtw/Second-Floor-Smash/Documentation/AddingCharacters.md

         <img align="right" width="441" height="136" src="../Images/download.JPG">
     6. Put your downloaded FBX in the same directory that the folder of your character's textures is located within.
         1. _IMPORTANT_: Do not put the FBX in the folder _with_ the textures, rather, put the FBX in the folder that houses the folder with the textures.
+3. You can also upload characters made in programs other than Adobe Fuse directly to Mixamo and have them rigged and animated just like they would be if they were from Fuse.
 ### Part 3: Add your character to _Second Floor Smash_
 #### After rigging our character and obtaining its textures, it is time to import the character into our Unity project and give it all the properties that a playable character in the game has.
 1. Open the _Second Floor Smash_ Unity project if you haven't already.
-Make sure that you are in the scene titled "CharacterSelect."
+Make sure that you are in the scene titled "Hub."
 2. The project has been set up to use [this script](https://forum.unity.com/threads/script-for-importing-adobe-fuse-character-model-into-unity-fixes-materials.482093/) for properly importing characters that were created with Adobe Fuse.
 This script provides us with the "Mixamo" drop-down in the toolbar at the top of the window.
 3. Click Mixamo->Import Character.
 A file explorer window will appear prompting you to select your character's FBX file.
     1. Assuming that your character's folder of textures is located within the same directory as the FBX and has the same filename, the folder full of textures will be imported with the character, and materials reflecting the character's appearance within Adobe Fuse will automatically be created.